 Borrower expectations.
-The new competitive landscape is shifting the negotiating leverage in favor of borrowers.
-As borrowers have more choices, they are demanding better terms.
+As stated above the increased yield environment has resulted in an inflow of private capital into the transitional lending sector.
+As a result, some of the negotiating leverage has shifted in favor of borrowers who have multiple term sheets.
+As borrowers have more choices they are demanding better terms, relative to the current interest rate environment.
+While we are able to pass along most of the increased cost of capital to the borrowers, increased competition has the potential to hinder spreads.
 This is particularly true as we focus more on larger loans and borrowers with better credit histories.